Getting started with environmental sustainability

 Travel

-Install good quality cycle racks – if your cycle parking isn’t high quality people will not use it.
-Have a cycle pump and a few tools in case of emergency repairs in a cupboard for any cyclists who arrive with a flat tyre.
+Installing good quality cycle racks in a safe place can help promote your members to use it because they know their bike will be safe and that cycling is a viable alternative to the car.
+It’s also handy to have a cycle pump and a few tools in case of emergency repairs in a cupboard for any cyclists who arrive with a flat tyre.

-Think about your uniforms and kit – named clothing can’t be passed on when it’s outgrown.
-Does your kit need to change every year?
+Think about your uniforms and kit – named clothing can’t be passed on when it’s outgrown, nor can things with specific dates on.
+Does your kit need to change every year and can age groups pass kit along?

-Encourage mending clothes rather than always replacing when minor damage occurs.
-Buy good quality so clothing lasts longer.
+Encourage your members to mend clothes rather than always replacing them when minor damage occurs.
+Buying good quality clothing often lasts longer so can be cheaper in the long run.

 Some places to look for circular economy